 Get more information about Adrian College by clicking links below:

 Adrian College is a liberal arts college that offers an undergraduate education and assists students in developing important skills useful in pursuit of graduate education or employment.
 A liberal arts curriculum exposes students to a variety of topics and subjects.
-The school is located in Adrian, Michigan, which is a predominately rural area.
+The school is located in Adrian, Michigan, which is a predominantly rural area.
 The school's United Methodist affiliation is one of its defining characteristics and plays an important role within the school's vision.
 Approximately 1,700 students enroll at Adrian College yearly.

 A list of some of the more popular programs offered are: